Bus Services Act 2017: West Yorkshire

 The West Yorkshire Combined Authority held a statutory consultation on introducing a franchising scheme between October 2023 and January 2024, with the Mayor, Tracy Brabin, announcing on 14 March 2024 that a franchising scheme will be introduced; on 12 May, this was announced by Brabin to be named the Weaver Network, a reference to the region's cultural and textile industry heritage.
 Franchised services are expected to start in Kirklees, Leeds and Wakefield in March 2027.

 South Yorkshire

 Between 23 October 2024 and 15 January 2025, the South Yorkshire Mayoral Combined Authority held a public consultation on bus reform within the region, which consists of the cities and towns of Sheffield, Barnsley, Doncaster and Rotherham.
 7,802 responses were collated from members of the public and organisations.
-In March 2025, it was decided that the franchising scheme would go ahead, with the first franchised services beginning by the end of 2027 and full implementation by 2029.
+In March 2025, it was decided that the franchising scheme would go ahead with the first franchised services beginning by the end of 2027 and full implementation by 2029.
+The network's South Yorkshire People's Network branding would later be unveiled on 16 March 2026, and is set to replace the previous Travel South Yorkshire brand.